dive-into-machine-learning/dive-into-machine-learning/README.md

 ## Jargon note

 * [What is the difference between Data Analytics, Data Analysis, Data Mining, Data Science, Machine Learning, and Big Data?](http://www.quora.com/What-is-the-difference-between-Data-Analytics-Data-Analysis-Data-Mining-Data-Science-Machine-Learning-and-Big-Data-1)
-* Another handy term: [_**Data Engineering**_](https://towardsdatascience.com/who-is-a-data-engineer-how-to-become-a-data-engineer-1167ddc12811?gi=67df10cc32ea), which may involve or support Machine Learning, but is not limited to Machine Learning.
+* Another handy term: ["Data Engineering"](https://towardsdatascience.com/who-is-a-data-engineer-how-to-become-a-data-engineer-1167ddc12811?gi=67df10cc32ea), which might involve or support ML, but it's not limited to ML. ["MLOps"](https://ml-ops.org/) overlaps with Data Eng, and there's [an introductory MLOps section later in this guide](#production-deployment-mlops).

 ## Just about time for a break...

-Before you take a break, grab some podcasts.
+<details> <summary>Totally optional: some podcast episodes of note</summary>

 First, download [an interview with Prof. Domingos on the _Data Skeptic_ podcast](https://dataskeptic.com/blog/episodes/2018/the-master-algorithm) (2018).
 Prof. Domingos wrote [the paper we read earlier](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf).
 You might also start reading his book, [_The Master Algorithm_ by Prof. Pedro Domingos](https://www.goodreads.com/book/show/24612233-the-master-algorithm), a clear and accessible overview of machine learning.